Author

 Founder, Publisher, and Editorial Director of the 925, LLC publications.

-From 1997-2007, Weintraub was a Global IT director and Web Developer for a number of companies with stints at multimedia and branding agencies in Paris, Los Angeles, New York, Sydney, Hong Kong, Madrid, and London before becoming a publisher/blogger.
+From 1997-2007, Weintraub was a Global IT director and Web Developer for a number of companies, with stints at multimedia and branding agencies in Paris, Los Angeles, New York, Sydney, Hong Kong, Madrid, and London before becoming a publisher/writer.

-Weintraub is a licensed single engine private pilot, a certified open water scuba diver, and he spent over a year traveling to 60 cities in 23 countries.
-Whatever free time exists is now guaranteed to his lovely wife and two amazing sons.
+Weintraub is a licensed single-engine private pilot and a certified open-water scuba diver, and he spent over a year backpacking to 60 cities in 23 countries.
+Whatever free time exists is now guaranteed to his wonderful girlfriend, Alana, and two amazing sons.

 Tesla Model Y Havnby air mattress adds stars to Camp Mode